I don’t know about you, but when I first started hearing about Heart Words, I asked myself… “Ok, what’s all the hype

 Let’s look at an example of the word ‘said’.
 It is a heart word.

 We start by providing context for the word.
 “I said it’s time for music.”
 This helps students have a real world, concrete example to refer to in their brain when they see it.
 Next, we think about the parts of said we can sound out and which parts we have to learn by heart.
 Then we are going to use the process of orthographic mapping to map the word ‘said’ using our word mapping mats to support us in the process.

 First, we tap out the sounds we hear in the word ‘said’.
 Like shown below, there are three sounds in ‘said’.
 We can use phonics knowledge to determine the first and last sound in the word ‘said’.
-The middle sounds like a short /e/ but we actually spell it ‘ai’ which says /a/.
+The middle sounds like a short /e/ but we actually spell it ‘ai’ which makes the long a sound.
 THIS is the tricky part we need to learn “by heart” so we put a heart over the top of the ‘ai’.

 Check out how we map the word said below using this method and the word mapping mats.

 If you are interested in the science behind orthographic mapping and more research about Heart Words, here are some books I suggest starting with.
 This is just a very small set of amazing Science of Reading texts.
 You can learn more about my favorites HERE!